 Sofia (and by inference Patty) have asked for wonderous moments banned into a photo frame.
 I’ve always taken photos but only once I got a digital camera I’ve started to take it a bit more seriously (the operative word here is “a bit”).
-I’ve made wonderous discoveries, seeing things and scenes that I might not have paid so much attention before.
-I still marvel at insects in close-up or macro mode but the firsts are stuck in my mind, when I first learned about these wonders: a combination of the things themselves and the fact that I was able to get catch it, to trap the moment and the image.
+I’ve made wonderous discoveries, seeing things and scenes that I might not have paid so much attention to before.
+I still marvel at insects in close-up or macro mode but the firsts are stuck in my mind, when I first learned about these wonders: a combination of the things themselves and the fact that I was able to catch them, to trap the moment and the image.

 This is one of my first digital photos.
 It’s spring time in the Odenwald, I liked the colour, the freshness, and I was at the time quite chuffed with the framing.